 Pilot Program Information

-The three-year Pilot Program that will allow Off-Highway Vehicles to operate on State Highway 149 has been approved.
+Hinsdale County and the Town of Lake City are participating in a three-year Pilot Program with CDOT that allows OHVs and ATVs to travel on Hwy 149.
 This program makes it possible for OHV riders to travel the entire Alpine Loop Scenic Byway, which requires traveling on a 3.26-mile stretch of Hwy 149.

 The Pilot Program will run seasonally in 2021, 2022, and 2023, from the Friday before Memorial Day through September 30 of each year.